dylanagreen/chrysaora/README.md

 While training, Chrysaora will keep a running record of its internal evaluations as well as the gradients used to calculate these evaluations for each of its own color board states.
 I.e. if Chrysaora is playing white, then it will store evaluations and gradients for all white moves in the game (as these are the moves that Chrysaora herself makes.)

 At the end of the game Chrysaora will use the TDleaf(lambda) update rules to update the internal weights based on the game performance.
 This is done when either `ucinewgame` or `quit` is passed to Chrysaora.

-Chrysaora will save the weights only upon exit.
+Chrysaora will save the weights after every 10 games, and upon exit.
+You can change the number of games between saves by modifying the `save_after` variable in `train.nim`.

 ## Features
 - Move Generation